ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/rtp-llm-chatbot.md

 ---

 ## Before you begin
-The instructions in this Learning Path are for any Arm Neoverse N2 or Neoverse V2 based server running Ubuntu 22.04 LTS.
-You need an Arm server instance with at least four cores and 16GB of RAM to run this example.
+You can use the instructions in this Learning Path for any Arm Neoverse N2 or Neoverse V2 based-server running Ubuntu 22.04 LTS.
+You require an Arm server instance with at least four cores and 16GB of RAM to run this example.
 Configure disk storage up to at least 32 GB.
 The instructions have been tested on an Alibaba Cloud g8y.8xlarge instance and an AWS Graviton4 r8g.8xlarge instance.

 ## Overview